 Yesterday’s sermon was on the theology of gift giving.
-It’s easy to slip into the expected Christmas rush with all the stress of shopping like a maniac and we can forget what it is we are doing.
+It’s easy to slip into the expected Christmas rush with all the excitement of shopping for some gift items like LNO Greek apparel .
+But we should not forget what it is we are doing.
 So here’s why we Christians can celebrate Christmas like no one else on the planet.
 We really do have a reason for all this.

 First, the Magi brought Jesus gifts.
 And they brought Him expensive gifts.
 Matthew calls their gifts treasures.
 So gift-giving has always been associated with the story of the Incarnation.